 Bianca is a 200hr certified yoga instructor.
 She was trained in Vinyasa Flow by Katie Brauer and Danny Arguetty in San Diego, CA. Bianca is extremely passionate about yoga and she believes if you can breathe, then you can do yoga!
 She sees yoga as a beautiful practice that helps people become in tune with their bodies which helps them become more aware and mindful on and off that mat.
 Bianca offers a unique experience in her classes paired with dynamic sequencing that nourishes people’s being.
 She helps people make that leap from thinking about what they are doing in their practice to feeling what they are doing.

-Sherylle began her yoga journey in 2001 as a source of healing and wellbeing.
-Sherylle quickly fell in love with the practice of yoga and its holistic ability to inspire, energize, and center both the mind and body by building flexibility, balance, and strength.
-Sherylle deepened her yoga practice by completing The Yoga Unit’s first teacher training and began sharing her love and appreciation of yoga with her students as a RYT 200 Yoga Instructor in 2014.
-Her passion to teach yoga stems from her belief that yoga is for everyone.
-She shares the beauty and benefits of yoga with others so that they can find balance and health through their own yoga practice.
-Sherylle teaches restorative and vinyasa yoga for The Yoga Unit and Pitzer College.
-Sherylle also has a Ph.D. in psychology and she is a research director at Claremont McKenna College.
-Sherylle enjoys Crossfit and Stand Up Paddleboarding.
+I began her yoga journey in 2001 where I found much needed sense of peace and harmony in an often chaotic and stressful world.
+Quickly I fell in love with the practice of yoga and its holistic ability to inspire, energize, and center both the mind and body by building flexibility, balance, and strength.
+I decided to deepen her yoga practice by completing The Yoga Unit’s first teacher training.
+I then began sharing my love and appreciation of yoga with my students as a RYT 200 Yoga Instructor in 2014.
+My passion to teach yoga stems from my belief that yoga is for everyone.
+I share the beauty and benefits of yoga with others so that they can find balance and health through their own yoga practice.
+I teach restorative, yin, and vinyasa yoga for The Yoga Unit and Pitzer College.
+Sherylle also has a Ph.D. in psychology and my “day job” is as a research director at Claremont McKenna College where I do research and writes about women and leadership.

 Yvette is a 200 hr registered yoga teacher.
 She graduated from our very own teacher training here at The Yoga Unit.
 Yvette comes from a background of dance and gymnastics with a passion for many styles of fitness.
 She has practiced yoga for many years, along with Crossfit, hiking and other outdoor activities.
 After some traumatic changes in her personal life, Yvette found balance, peace and healing in her own yoga practice.
 She felt strongly at that point that she needed to share this love with others and made the choice to get certified!
 Yvette is an amazing yogi, phenomenal Crossfitter and all-around sweet person.
 She loves a challenge of teaching a level 2 class, but also finds peace of mind in balance in a restorative Or Yin class.
 She is excited to be a part of The Yoga Unit family and looks forward to sharing your yoga journey with you.